• CRA

 SaaS built on an open-source stack The SaaS provider is the manufacturer and must comply

-What this means for SMEs: if you build a commercial product on open-source components (most do), you're responsible for the security of the whole product — open-source bits included.
+If you build a commercial product on open-source components (most do), you're responsible for the security of the whole product, including open-source bits.
 Exercise due diligence when integrating third-party components and report vulnerabilities upstream.

-With full application on 11 December 2027, SMEs have roughly 24 months from mid-2026 to prepare.
-A realistic phased approach:
+With full application on 11 December 2027, SMEs have 24 months to prepare.
+A phased approach:

 • Confirm your product class with the CRA Fast Check